-When we consider Zen, we think of a serene, meditative, and balanced environment that lets us calm our minds and revive our bodies.
-The bathroom is the ideal place for a Zen-inspired style, particularly if you enjoy taking long and relaxing showers.
+When we think Zen, we think of a serene, meditative, and balanced environment that lets us calm our minds and bodies.
+And the bathroom is an ideal place for a Zen-inspired style, particularly if you enjoy taking long and relaxing showers.

-The bathroom is a space in the home that is utilized every day and the Japanese have re-imagined this room’s functionality from a mere utilitarian space to a room where peace and serenity prevail.
-With that said, regardless of whether you like the serenity, nature-inspired hues or the soothing environment, there’s no denying that zen bathrooms are lovely, inviting, and certainly relaxing.
-So what if you cannot go to a spa every day, you can create one in your home, rather in your bathroom – with these 5 profound ways:
+The bathroom is a space in a home that is used every day and the Japanese have re-imagined this room’s functionality from a mere utilitarian space to a room where peace and serenity prevail.
+And there’s no denying that Zen bathrooms are lovely, inviting, and certainly relaxing.
+So what, if you cannot go to a spa every day, you can create one in your home, rather in your bathroom – with these 5 simple ways:

 2. Stay away from Regularity

-One of the most famous principles of Zen decor is Shibui, which means bringing out the best of nature by being simple, irregular, and beautiful.
+One of the most famous principles of Zen decor is Shibui, which means bringing out the best of nature by staying simple, irregular, and organic.
 Make use of tiles, stone, or decorative texturing on the walls to create a Zen-inspired bathroom.
-Zen restrooms feature the use of natural components in their design – including woven rugs, rocks and pebbles, and a considerable measure of wood and natural light.
+Zen bathrooms feature the use of natural components in their design – including woven rugs, rocks and pebbles, and a considerable measure of wood and natural light.
 Ensure that the bathroom gets as much natural light as possible.
-Incorporate electric lighting in several spots, in a way that it complements the decor, yet additionally standing out as an element in its own right.
+Incorporate electric lighting in several spots, in a way that it complements the décor while standing out as an element in its own right.

 3. Let Nature Be Your Muse

 The sole purpose of Zen is to calm the mind and direct it to nature.
-A window is the easiest ways to induce nature into the washroom, particularly if it has a garden view or any other natural view, for instance, the woods or a mountain.
-In the event that your bathroom doesn’t have a view, get nature inside.
-Opt for indoor plants like bamboo and bonsai to strengthen the Japanese look.
-Additionally, since Zen acknowledges nature as it is at the time, it’s best to display some beautifully arranged seasonal flowers in the bathroom.
+A window is the easiest way to induce nature into the bathroom, particularly if it has a garden view or any other natural view like the woods or a mountain.
+If your bathroom doesn’t have a view, get nature inside.
+Choose indoor plants like bamboo and bonsai to strengthen the Japanese look.
+It’s also a great idea to display some beautifully arranged seasonal flowers in a vase.

 When embracing the Zen style, always remember that less really is more!
-It is hence critical to maintaining a strategic distance from over-bearing ornamentation and mess.
+Stay away from too much ornamentation and clutter.
 This can be done by including a bathroom vanity with adequate cabinet and storage space that can hold all bathroom essentials.

-All Zen bathrooms must feature a shading palette that is inspired by nature.
+All Zen bathrooms must feature a color palette that is inspired by nature.
 Mother earth offers the best inspiration for colors.
-In case you are ever at a loss as to which hues to utilize together, let nature be your inspiration.
+In case you are ever at a loss as to which hues to bring together, let nature be your inspiration.
 Other widely used Zen colors are sand, taupe, gray, green, and black.
-Additionally, find a balance between light and dark colors to bring out the best of Zen.
+Also, find a balance between light and dark colors to bring out the best of Zen.